Black History Month

-Womble was the first African American female to be elected to serve on the Holly Springs Board of Commissioners.
+Womble was the first Black female to be elected to serve on the Holly Springs Board of Commissioners.
 She served from 1975-1977.
 This photograph shows Womble (second from right) at a reception for candidates running for office.
 Also pictured are Elizabeth Cofield, Bernice Lassiter and Vasser Sherrill.

 In addition to serving on the Holly Springs Board of Commissioners, Byrd was a Board of Adjustment member.
 He pastored the First Baptist Church of Holly Springs for more than 24 years and also has served as assistant precinct judge during elections.
 In the photograph, he is at the far right in the back row.